Mineclasher7/cse-144-final-project/README.md

 The script will:

-- Load the trained model
+- Load the saved classifier and SigLIP‑2 backbone
-- Apply Test-Time Augmentation (center crop, flip, 5-crop)
+- Compute embeddings for each test image
-- Predict labels for all test images
+- Predict the most likely class
 - Write predictions into `submission.csv`

 The output file will follow the required format: